 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust's selection starts with the securities from the Poliwogg Index selected prior to the date of the trust's formation.
-The trust's portfolio may not include all securities in the Poliwogg Index and could include securities that are not included in the Poliwogg Index.
-The securities in the trust's portfolio will not change if the Poliwogg Index components, or their weightings within the Poliwogg Index, change.
-The performance of the trust may not correspond with the Poliwogg Index for this reason and because the trust incurs a sales charge and expenses. - The trust is considered to be concentrated in securities issued by companies in the health care sector.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust's selection starts with the securities from the S-Network Healthcare Innovation Index selected prior to the date of the trust's formation.
+The trust's portfolio may not include all securities in the S-Network Healthcare Innovation Index and could include securities that are not included in the S-Network Healthcare Innovation Index.
+The securities in the trust's portfolio will not change if the S-Network Healthcare Innovation Index components, or their weightings within the S-Network Healthcare Innovation Index, change.
+The performance of the trust may not correspond with the S-Network Healthcare Innovation Index for this reason and because the trust incurs a sales charge and expenses. - The trust is considered to be concentrated in securities issued by companies in the health care sector.
 Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
 General risks of companies in the health care sector include the impacts of existing and changing government regulations and spending, increasing competition from new products or services, loss of patent and other intellectual property protection and substantial research and development costs. - The trust may invest in stocks of small and mid-size companies.
 These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust may invest in securities of foreign issuers, which may include companies located in emerging markets.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust is not actively managed.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.

-THE POLIWOGG INDEX PROVIDER.
-Poliwogg Services, LLC, the developer of the Poliwogg Healthcare Innovation Index, is a financial services company whose mission is to create financial products that give both institutional and retail investors the opportunity to invest in dynamic sectors and subsectors of the life sciences-medical innovations and breakthroughs.
-S-Network Global Indexes, Inc. ("SNGI"), publisher of the Poliwogg Index, is a publisher and developer of proprietary and custom indexes.
+THE S-NETWORK HEALTHCARE INNOVATION INDEX PROVIDER.

+SNGI, publisher and developer of the S-Network Healthcare Innovation Index, is a publisher and developer of proprietary and custom indexes.
 Founded in 2005, SNGI publishes over 200 indexes, which provide the foundations for exchange-traded funds and other financial products.
 Key clients in this capacity include some of the world's leading providers of exchange-traded funds, unit investment trusts, structured products and separately managed accounts.